 While the technical work presented herein provides the basis for an engineering design, including appropriate dimensions and scale, the engineering design plans need to be created for permitting and construction.
-This will require a up to date survey of North Nantasket Beach and generation of an engineering plan set that provides the details and specifications for construction and placement of beach compatible material.
+This will require an updated survey of North Nantasket Beach and generation of an engineering plan set that provides the details and specifications for construction and placement of beach compatible material.